wp-plugins/wp-dtree-30/readme.txt

 * Only load jQuery if animation is on
 * Minified JS and CSS (9KB vs. 16KB!)
 * Cache is created on site visit (faster admin, less server load)

-**Known issues in 4.0:**

-* This is a true .0 release - please explore and play with all the settings.
-[Let me know](http://wordpress.org/tags/wp-dtree-30) when something breaks (provide links!).
-* Only tested in Chrome
-* `opentoselection` doesn't handle paging

 [Older changelogs moved here](http://wordpress.org/extend/plugins/wp-dtree-30/changelog/).